DistributedCollective/zero/README.md

 In the `LoCManager`, `redeemCollateral` calculates the RBTC fee and transfers it to the `sovFeeCollector`.

-### Borrowing fee
+### Origination fee

-The borrowing fee is charged on the ZUSD drawn by the user and is added to the Line of Credit's ZUSD debt.
+The origination fee is charged on the ZUSD drawn by the user and is added to the Line of Credit's ZUSD debt.
 It is based on the current borrowing rate.

 When new ZUSD are drawn via one of the `BorrowerOperations` functions `openLoC`, `withdrawZUSD` or `adjustLoC`, an extra amount `ZUSDFee` is minted, and an equal amount of debt is added to the user’s Line of Credit.
 The `ZUSDFee` is transferred to the `sovFeeCollector`.